The Archimedean order unitization of seminormed ordered vector spaces: Extensions of positive continuous linear maps

 Here $\overline{E_+}$ denotes the closure of $E_+$ with respect to the original seminorm $p$ of $E$.
 Although we don't need this now, we point out that $\overline{E_+}$ coincides with the closure of $E_+$ with respect to $p_u$; see \autoref{rmk:normalization-closure} below.

 \begin{proof}[{Proof of \autoref{cor:extension-comparison}}] Since the identity $(E,E_+,p) \to (E,\overline{E_+},p_u)$ is positive and contractive, it is clear that a positive continuous linear map $(E,\overline{E_+},p_u) \to F$ is also positive and continuous as a map $(E,E_+,p) \to F$.
-Furthermore, in this case we clearly have $\lVert f\rVert \leq \lVert f\rVert_u$.
+Furthermore, in this case we clearly have $\lVert \psi \rVert \leq \lVert \psi \rVert_u$.

-Conversely, if $f$ is positive and continuous as a map $(E,E_+,p) \to F$, then it follows from \autoref{cor:extension} that $f$ can be extended to a positive continuous linear map $\tilde f : \tilde E \to F$ with $\lVert f\rVert = \lVert \tilde f\rVert$.
-Since the natural map $\phi : E \to \tilde E$ defines a bipositive isometry $(E,\overline{E_+},p_u) \to \tilde E$, it follows that $f$ is also positive and continuous as a map $(E,\overline{E_+},p_u) \to F$, and that we have $\lVert f\rVert_u = \lVert \tilde f \circ \phi \rVert_u \leq \lVert \tilde f\rVert = \lVert f\rVert$. \end{proof}
+Conversely, if $\psi$ is positive and continuous as a map $(E,E_+,p) \to F$, then it follows from \autoref{cor:extension} that $\psi$ can be extended to a positive continuous linear map $\tilde \psi : \tilde E \to F$ with $\lVert \psi \rVert = \lVert \tilde \psi \rVert$.
+Since the natural map $\phi : E \to \tilde E$ defines a bipositive isometry $(E,\overline{E_+},p_u) \to \tilde E$, it follows that $\psi$ is also positive and continuous as a map $(E,\overline{E_+},p_u) \to F$, and that we have $\lVert \psi \rVert_u = \lVert \tilde \psi \circ \phi \rVert_u \leq \lVert \tilde \psi \rVert = \lVert \psi \rVert$. \end{proof}

 The special case $F = \R$ is worth mentioning: it follows that $(E,E_+,p)$ and $(E,\overline{E_+},p_u)$ have the same set of positive continuous linear functionals, which we may unambiguously denote as $E_+\topdual$.
-This is quite remarkable, because $p$ and $p_u$ are generally not equivalent (see \autoref{prop:equivalent-normalization} below).
-As a consequence, it is easy to determine the topological dual space of $(E,p_u)$.
+This is remarkable, because $p$ and $p_u$ are generally not equivalent (see \autoref{cor:equivalent-normalization} below).
+As a consequence, it is easy to determine the topological dual spaces of $(E,p_u)$ and $\tilde E$.